I3A-NavSys/utrafman_sim/docs/install.md

    - Set variable **ROS_MASTER_IP** with the IP of your machine.

      If you run ROS/Gazebo and MATLAB on the same computer, you can set it to either `localhost` or `127.0.0.1`.
 If you use a two-computer setup, set the actual IP address of the computer where ROS/Gazebo is running.
      >You can obtain your IP number by employing the command `ifconfig`.

-      >You could find more information about how to configure MATLAB ROS_MASTER IP address in Matlab [here](https://es.mathworks.com/help/ros/ug/get-started-with-ros.html).
+     >You can find more information about how to configure MATLAB ROS_MASTER IP address in Matlab [here](https://es.mathworks.com/help/ros/ug/get-started-with-ros.html).

    - Set variable **UTRAFMAN_DIR** with the folder path where your simulation installation resides.